Homemade dough, piles of gooey cheese and fresh, local ingredients are the trademarks of these pizzerias that are among Oklahoma's best.

 Jo’s Famous Pizza in Purcell has been serving topping-heavy pizzas to customers since 1962.
 Known for a variety of specialty pies with unique toppings, Jo’s serves up flavor combinations that will please any palate.
 Build your own pizza at Jo’s and choose from traditional toppings like pepperoni, Canadian bacon and meatballs, or go out on a limb and try a pie topped with everything from hot links and chopped corned beef to jalapenos and sun-dried tomatoes.

 From the Taco Pizza covered in seasoned ground beef, cheddar cheese and black olives to the Bacon, Jalapeno and Cheddar Burger Pizza with helpings of mustard, lettuce and tomatoes, Jo’s knows how to make pizzas the whole family will love.
 Sauce choices include Jo’s house-made red sauce, olive oil and garlic glaze, Louisiana hot sauce or Ponca City’s very own Head Country BBQ sauce.
+Try the original pizzaria in Purcell, or the Jo's Famous Pizza location in Edmond.

 From the pistachio pesto that’s made from freshly ground basil leaves, extra virgin olive oil and pistachios to the mozzarella that’s smoked using hickory chips, Andolini’s Pizzeria is all about doing things the right way.
 With dough made from specially milled Oklahoma flour and with house-made mozzarella topping the pizzas, you’ll be able to taste Andolini’s commitment to detail in each bite at both their Owasso and Tulsa location.